Radiation GRMHD Models of Accretion onto Stellar-Mass Black Holes: III. Near-Eddington Accretion: Discussion

 The spiral waves form near the black hole and show no clear transition at the innermost stable circular orbit (ISCO).
 Their phase relation resembles that of a density wave, with angular momentum extraction maximized along the spiral arm structure.
 These properties are consistent with our earlier analysis of the super-Eddington models, as detailed in Section~3.8 of \citetalias{PaperII}.

 Building on this, we identify a positive correlation between the spiral wave phase velocity and the accretion regime.
 Note that the non-radiative model corresponds physically to a very low accretion rate, placing the system in the radiation-inefficient (adiabatic) regime.
-Tracking the spiral arms over time in \autoref{fig:plunging} reveals the following trends: (1) in the super-Eddington regime, the spiral wave behaves nearly as a standing shock, with little noticeable motion; (2) in the near-Eddington regime, the spiral arm rotates around the black hole with a phase velocity substantially higher than in the super-Eddington case; and (3) in the adiabatic regime, the arm rotates at a similar, though slightly higher phase velocity compared with the near-Eddington model.
+Tracking the spiral arms over time in \autoref{fig:plunging} reveals the following trends: (1) in the super-Eddington regime, the spiral wave behaves as a \lz{nearly standing, shock-like spiral density wave}, with little noticeable motion; (2) in the near-Eddington regime, the spiral arm rotates around the black hole with a phase velocity substantially higher than in the super-Eddington case; and (3) in the adiabatic regime, the arm rotates at a similar, though slightly higher phase velocity compared with the near-Eddington model.

 This systematic variation indicates that the plunging region dynamics cannot be determined solely by the spacetime metric; otherwise, the spiral wave behavior would be identical across regimes.
 Although the level of radiation intensity differs significantly among these regimes, the radiation stress in the plunging region is always negligible, making radiation an unlikely driver of the observed trend.